fluentlabs-xyz/gblend/CONTRIBUTING.md

 ## Development Setup

 We use Make to automate development tasks.
-Start by setting up your environment:
+Start by setting up your dev environment:

 ```bash
 make setup